 Student Farm at Penn State

 The farm is a space for people with a diversity of backgrounds to come and learn together.
-We envision it as a living laboratory and as a community gathering place.
-The goals of the farm are to demonstrate how food is grown and to provide hands-on engagement opportunities for students and volunteers to gain skills and knowledge about food production, harvesting, and marketing.
+It is a living laboratory and a community gathering place.
+Through the farm, we demonstrate how food is grown and provide hands-on engagement opportunities for students and volunteers to gain skills and knowledge about food production, harvesting, and marketing.
 It is a launching point for conversation about many issues, including food security, food waste, and other pressing issues of our time.